rabbitmq/rabbitmq-website/site/feature-flags.md

 It is **impossible to disable a feature flag** once it is enabled.

 ## <a id="how-to-start-new-node-disabled-feature-flags" class="anchor" href="#how-to-start-new-node-disabled-feature-flags">How to Configure the List of Feature Flags to Enable on Startup</a>

 By default a new and unclustered node will start with all supported feature flags enabled, but this setting can be overridden.
-There are two ways to [configure](configure.html) the list of feature flags to enable out-of-the-box when starting a node for the **first** time:
+**Since enabled feature flags cannot be disabled, overrding the list of enabled feature flags is a safe thing to do for the first node boot only**.

+There are two ways to do this:

  1. Using the `RABBITMQ_FEATURE_FLAGS` environment variable:
   <pre class="lang-bash">RABBITMQ_FEATURE_FLAGS=quorum_queue,implicit_default_bindings</pre>